apache/sling-site/src/main/jbake/content/documentation/bundles/configuration-installer-factory.md

 #### Limitations

-* This is only supported since Installer Configuration Factory 1.2.0 .
+* This is only supported since Installer Configuration Factory 1.2.0
+* No support of multiline String values ([SLING-10217](https://issues.apache.org/jira/browse/SLING-10217)), therefore, for repoinit rather use `.config`.

 ### Configuration Files (.config)